mini-kep/db/README.md

 # Concept

-`mini-kep` API allows to update and query a database of macroeconomic indicators.
+This API allows to update and query a database of macroeconomic indicators.

 # Quickstart